varunsahukar/monolearn-/README.md

 ##  Getting Started

-1. Clone the repository.
+1. Clone the repository
-2. Install dependencies: `npm install`.
+2. Install dependencies: `npm install`
-3. Start the development server: `npm run dev`.
+3. Start the development server: `npm run dev`
 4. Launch the Neural Vault and start building your knowledge base.

 `npm run dev` now auto-selects open ports for both the API and Vite when `8787` or `5173` are already occupied.
-You can still force specific ports with `API_PORT=8788 npm run dev` or `VITE_PORT=5174 npm run dev`.
+You can still force specific ports with `API_PORT=8788 npm run dev` or `VITE_PORT=5174 npm run dev`

 ---
 Built with for the next generation of learners.